wp-plugins/memberfindme-login-connector/readme.txt

 To restrict the content of the entire post/page to members, place the [memberonly] shortcode at the beginning of the post.
 Placing the [memberonly] shortcode within the page will allow content above the shortcode to be displayed to non-members, and content below the shortcode to be restricted to members.

 To modify the message that is displayed for non-members, add a message option to the shortcode, ie. [memberonly message="..."].

+To display a message to non-members and omit the login form, add the nologin option to the shortcode, ie. [memberonly message="..." nologin].

 To restrict access to certain membership levels or labels, add a label option to the shortcode, ie. [memberonly label="..."].
 For example [memberonly label="business member"].
 You can restrict content to more than 1 label by separating the labels with a comma, for example [memberonly label="membership committee,marketing committee"].
 If your label or membership level name contains a comma, you should escape the comma, for example [memberonly label="label%2C1,label%2C2"].